-- A. Composition of the Committees - The College of Medicine/Graduate School of Biomedical Sciences SPG Committee is comprised of academic deans, other administrators, and elected basic science and clinical faculty members. - The School of Pharmacy the ASP Committee is comprised of the Director of Academic Standing and Promotion, Pathway Dean/Director, the Dean of the School of Pharmacy, Directors of Experiential Education, and elected full-time Pharmaceutical Science and Pharmacy Practice faculty members.
+A. Composition of the Committees

+- The College of Medicine/Graduate School of Biomedical Sciences SPG Committee is comprised of academic deans, other administrators, and elected basic science and clinical faculty members. - The School of Pharmacy ASP Committee is comprised of the Director of Academic Standing and Promotion, Pathway Dean/Director, the Dean of the School of Pharmacy, Directors of Experiential Education, and elected full-time Pharmaceutical Science and Pharmacy Practice faculty members.
 The students enrolled in the Distance Education Pathway will be considered by the ASP committee of the Erie campus.
 Meetings may be conducted live, by video conference, or by phone conference.
-Recording of meetings is not permitted. - The School of Dental Medicine SPG Committee is comprised of the Assistant Deans and appointed full-time dental pre-clinical and clinical faculty members, and legal counsel, as necessary. - The School of Health Services Administration SPG Committee is comprised of the program directors, one of whom acts as chairperson, and one additional faculty member from each program. - The School of Podiatric Medicine SPG Committee is comprised of the Associate/Assistant Dean and appointed full-time pre-clinical and clinical faculty members, and legal counsel, as necessary.

-B. Frequency of Meetings:

-- The College of Medicine/Graduate School of Biomedical Sciences SPG Committee meets twice monthly at all locations to review the academic achievements and performance of all students.
+Recording of meetings is not permitted. - The School of Dental Medicine SPG Committee is comprised of the Assistant Deans and appointed full-time dental pre-clinical and clinical faculty members, and legal counsel, as necessary. - The School of Health Services Administration SPG Committee is comprised of the program directors, one of whom acts as chairperson, and one additional faculty member from each program. - The School of Podiatric Medicine SPG Committee is comprised of the Academic Deans and appointed full-time pre-clinical and clinical faculty members, and legal counsel, as necessary. - B. Frequency of Meetings: - The College of Medicine/Graduate School of Biomedical Sciences SPG Committee meets twice a month at all locations to review the academic achievements and performance of all students.
 The names and grades of students in academic difficulty are made available to the SPG Committee by the course director, systems coordinator and/or pathway directors.
 Student conduct and discipline may also be reviewed.
-These meetings are in addition to meetings that may be held at each campus to discuss students who are "off schedule" for any reason. - The School of Pharmacy meets each semester, the ASP Committee shall periodically review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty shall be made available to the ASP Committee by Course Coordinators with additional input from the Associate Dean/Pathway Director. - The School of Dental Medicine meets semester, the Committee shall periodically review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty shall be made available to the Committee by Course Directors with additional input from the Assistant/Associates and Vice Deans. - The School of Health Services Administration SPG Committee meets on a quarterly and asneeded basis to review the academic achievements and performance of all students.
-The names and grades of students in academic difficulty are made available to the SPG committee by the course directors.
+These meetings are in addition to meetings that may be held at each campus to discuss students who are "off schedule" for any reason. - The School of Pharmacy ASP Committee meets each semester, wherein the Committee shall periodically review the academic achievements and performance of all students.
+The names and grades of students in academic difficulty shall be made available to the ASP Committee by Course Coordinators with additional input from the Associate Dean/Pathway Director. - The School of Dental Medicine SPG Committee meets each semester, wherein the Committee shall periodically review the academic achievements and performance of all students.
+The names and grades of students in academic difficulty shall be made available to the Committee by Course Directors with additional input from the Assistant/Associates and